jqueuniet/netbox-go/apiv4_2/docs/IPSecProfileRequest.md

 ### NewIPSecProfileRequest

-`func NewIPSecProfileRequest(name string, mode IPSecProfileModeValue, ikePolicy BriefIKEPolicyRequest, ipsecPolicy BriefIPSecPolicyRequest, ) *IPSecProfileRequest`
+`func NewIPSecProfileRequest(name string, mode IPSecProfileModeValue, ikePolicy IPSecProfileRequestIkePolicy, ipsecPolicy IPSecProfileRequestIpsecPolicy, ) *IPSecProfileRequest`

 NewIPSecProfileRequest instantiates a new IPSecProfileRequest object This constructor will assign default values to properties that have it defined,